 You have to know what the trust’s cost is in an asset before you can make an informed decision as to what to do with it; should you decide to sell it, you need to know the basis, down to the last dollar, in order to correctly calculate the capital gain or loss.

 Even though brokerages were required to begin reporting cost basis information to the IRS in 2011, that only relates to publicly traded securities acquired after December 31, 2010; for mutual funds, that date is December 31, 2011.
 Don’t rely on brokerages or mutual fund companies to keep track of your cost basis in securities you owned prior to those dates.

 Typically, they’re satisfied with approximate costs for the non-covered securities (ones acquired before the magic dates of December 31, 2010 or 2011), so they do things like merge tax lots or fail to allocate basis to new companies spun off from a parent corporation.
 Why does it matter?
 Each time you buy a security, you create one tax lot; each time you sell, you may choose which lots you’re selling.

 By designating which shares are sold, you can generate either a larger or smaller capital gain or loss, depending on what’s most advantageous to the trust.
 Keeping track of each specific tax lot allows you to keep all your options open.

-Even if your broker supplies you with an informational schedule with its version of gains and losses, you’re not obligated to use it, provided you have the supporting documentation necessary to back up yours.
+Even if your broker supplies you with an informational schedule for your sales of non-covered securities with its version of gains and losses, you’re not obligated to use it — provided you have the supporting documentation necessary to back up yours.

 A trust is a taxable entity, and any income it earns must be reported annually, either on the grantor’s Form 1040, in the case of a revocable trust, or on Form 1041, U.S. Income Tax Return for Estates and Trusts.
-Almost all trusts are required to file, using a calendar year, and the tax return is due on April 15 of the following year.
+Almost all trusts are required to file, using a calendar year (ending December 31), and the tax return is due on April 15 of the following year.